openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Course Info Page**

   The page that opens first every time students access your course.
 You can post announcements on the Course Info page.
 The Course Handouts sidebar appears in the right pane of this page.

 .. _Run:

 **Course Run**

-  The term in which your course takes place.
+  The term or time frame in which a specific offering of your course takes place.
 You set the course run when you create your course.
 For more information, see :ref:`Create a New Course`.

 .. _Courseware:

 **Courseware**

   The page where students access the primary instructional materials for your course.
 Sections, subsections, units, and components are all accessed from the Courseware page.

 **Course-Wide Discussion Topic**